-Villanova students who successfully complete SBI will earn a general business minor and may also pursue an additional VSB minor in one of the following business disciplines: Accounting, Business Law and Corporate Governance, Economics, Entrepreneurship, Finance, International Business, Management Information Systems, Marketing, or Real Estate.
-Additional coursework may be required prior to pursuing upper-level coursework.
+Villanova students who successfully complete SBI will earn a business minor and may also pursue an additional VSB minor in one of the following business disciplines: Accountancy, Business Analytics, Business Law and Corporate Governance, Economics, Entrepreneurship, Finance, International Business, Management Information Systems, Marketing, or Real Estate.
+Additional coursework may be required prior to enrolling in any upper-level coursework.
 See course requirements listed under Academic Areas for more detailed information.